Toy Pop

 is a multidirectional shooter arcade game that was released by Namco in 1986.
-The game was later rereleased as part of Namco Museum Vol. 1 for the original Sony PlayStation in 1995.
+The game was later re-released as part of Namco Museum Vol. 1 for the original PlayStation in 1995.

 Gameplay

 Toy Pop is a top-down multi-directional shooter that can be played both single-player or with two players simultaneously.
+The first player plays as a wooden puppet named Pino, who resembles Pinocchio, and the second player plays as a doll named Acha, who resembles Little Red Riding Hood.
 The players venture through 44 floors (the game uses the toy-themed term "Box" as opposed to "Floor", to fit with the game's setting) collecting four gold hearts contained in jars on each floor in order to advance.
 Along the way, the players must open gift-wrapped containers concealing either weapons or score-increasing bonus items; these various weapons are used to defeat several different varieties of enemies (Heitai, Cars, Tanks, Domdoms, Trumps, Osaru, Robots and occasionally the evil wizard Mahou), with many typically vulnerable to only one type of weapon.
+On the 44th floor, the players battle the evil witch Majyo, who can only be defeated by finding all eight gold hearts scattered around the room.

 Development

 Toy Pop was developed by Namco and produced by Takefumi Hyodoh.
 He had previously directed Battle City (1985), a well-received sequel to Tank Battalion (1980).
 This led him being transferred to a higher-ranking development department within the company and assigned to produce a new arcade game.
 Hyodoh, who hadn't taken the position of a planner before, struggled to adapt and worked slower than usual.
 Nonetheless, he created a prototype named Space Alamo where players fought enemy aliens in an open-world, science fiction-inspired setting, similar to Namco's previous game Warp & Warp (1981).
 Hyodoh's colleague, Yoshiro Kishimoto, suggested making it a fantasy game with characters and visuals that appealed to young girls.
 He took his suggestion and turned the game into one based around fairy tales and Christmas, making its characters toys and renaming it Toy Pop.
 The characters and artwork were created by Hiroshi Fuji, the artist and character designer for Valkyrie no Bōken, while the in-game sprites were drawn by Hiroshi "Mr. Dotman" Ono.
 Its ragtime-inspired soundtrack was composed by Junko Ozawa.